pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

    The third viewing axes is by default defined as the cross product of the first two.

-   The fourth viewing axis is always energy and cannot be specified.
+   The fourth viewing axis is always energy and cannot be modified.

 .. note::